nar-n/ML-Classification-Model-to-Predict-Biological-Potencies-of-Molecules/README.md

-# Bioactivity Prediction with Machine Learning
+# Bioactivity Prediction with Random Forest Classifier

 This project focuses on developing machine learning models to predict the bioactivity of molecules sourced from PubChem, classified as either "active" or "inactive" against a specified target.